Olaoluwakiitan-Olabiyi/Marketing-Campaign-Response-Prediction/README.md

 <strong>Furtherwork: </strong>

-Overfitting to check for bias and “generalization error" error.
+To test the model for overfitting.This will help check for bias and “generalization error".